rooklift/bolo_maps/README.md

 Some Bolo maps.
 Some are my own, most are by others, in which case I have often:

-* reordered base and pill IDs to better match in-game status board
+* reordered base and pill IDs to better match the in-game status board
 * made various fixes for obvious symmetry issues and other aesthetic issues
 * set all pillbox speeds to 100